Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

 \section{Results}

-Our first set of fiducial model set comprises of 7 GRMHD simulations of varying initial disk inclinations evolved to $\gtrsim 0.8-1 \times 10^5~\rg/c$.
-At these late times, the radial profiles of different disk properties, such as the disk tilt angle $\mathcal{T}$, become roughly independent of time, and so the bulk of the disk achieves quasi-steady state behavior.
+Our first set of fiducial model set comprises seven GRMHD simulations of varying initial disk inclinations evolved to $\gtrsim 0.8-1 \times 10^5~\rg/c$.
+At these late times, the radial profiles of different disk properties, such as the disk tilt angle $\mathcal{T}$, become roughly independent of time, and so the bulk of the disk achieves quasi$-$steady state behavior.
 Table~\ref{tab:tiltmod} shows a summary of the simulation properties and some relevant time-averaged quantities for our models.